Lake Placid Kayaking & Canoeing

 Reasons we love paddling in Lake Placid

-- The thrill of whitewater, rushing through the Adirondacks taking on it's fastest and most challenging rivers.
+- The thrill of whitewater, rushing through the Adirondacks taking on the fastest and most challenging rivers.

 - The serene view into the lives of all species of wildlife from schools of fish to the birds that feed on them, and from small almost unnoticeable mink or fox to the great moose that have been relocating to the park.

 - Witnessing a sunset or sunrise from an open body of water, and knowing that it is possibly one of the most peaceful moments you can experience.

-- Unforgettable special events from a concert from the bandshell on Mirror Lake to the Fourth of July fireworks (Mirror Lake and Lake Placid both give stellar views).
+- Unforgettable special events from a concert at the bandshell on Mirror Lake, to the Fourth of July fireworks (Mirror Lake and Lake Placid both give stellar views).

 - Gazing at a galaxy full of stars under the clear Adirondack sky.

 - The array of waterside lodging options where you can stay and paddle the Adirondacks right from the property.

 - Access to island lean-to picnic and camping spots.